jeffreyzluo/CS35L-Reading-Log-Website/loglit-landing/backend/tests/README.md

 #Database Testing with Transaction Rollback

-This test dieectory contains test helpers that allow us to write database tests without actually modifying the database.
+This test directory contains test helpers that allow us to write database tests without actually modifying the database.
 Using the rollback property of transaction, we can write tests without creating a new test database.

 #How Transaction Rollback Works